-The lead dental nurse confirmed that hand hygiene is included in the induction programme and that hand hygiene training is updated periodically.
+Mr Cassidy confirmed that hand hygiene is included in the induction programme and that hand hygiene training is updated periodically.

-Discussion with the lead dental nurse confirmed that hand hygiene is performed before and after each patient contact and at appropriate intervals.
+Discussion with staff confirmed that hand hygiene is performed before and after each patient contact and at appropriate intervals.
 Observations made evidenced that clinical staff had short clean nails and jewellery such as wrist watches and stoned rings were not worn in keeping with good practice.

-Dedicated hand washing basins are available in the dental surgeries and the decontamination room and adequate supplies of liquid soap, paper towels and disinfectant rub/gel were available.
-The lead dental nurse confirmed that nail brushes and bar soap are not used in the hand hygiene process in keeping with good practice.
+Dedicated hand washing basins are available in the dental surgeries and the decontamination room and adequate supplies of liquid soap paper towels and disinfectant rub/gel were available.
+Staff confirmed that nail brushes and bar soap are not used in the hand hygiene process in keeping with good practice.

-The inspector observed that laminated posters promoting hand hygiene were on display in dental surgeries and the decontamination room.
+The inspector observed that laminated /wipe-clean posters promoting hand hygiene were on display in dental surgeries, the decontamination room and toilet facilities.